peterschwarz/clj-firmata/README.md

     (close! board)

-The board's channel is closed as well.
+Any channels will be closed as well.

 ## License